Can Self-Efficacy Improve Your Asthma Symptoms?

 10. Temperature changes

-11. Flu, cold, sinusitis, and other respiratory infections
+11. Flu, cold, sinusitis, and other respiratory

 12. Pollens and spores